intel/zephyr.js/docs/ashell.md

 $ make ashell
 ```

 Dev mode will append all the functionality from ZJS, so it might not fit in ROM.
+If this is the case, on Arduino 101 you can increase the ROM allocation with ROM=256

 Connect
 -------